LongVN99/Milestone_Project_3/README.md

         * In BookReviews's recommendations page user can see all the book in BookReviews's Database.

 -   #### Returning user Goals.
-    1. As a returning user, I want to write reviews.aa
+    1. As a returning user, I would like to be able to edit or delete any content added by me.
-        * Reviews page which allows user to make a reviews on a book.
+        * Edit button appear.
         * Reviews information from each book will also be shown.